kieranjwhite/fezier/README.md

 a devicePixelRatio of -1, the returned dirty rectangle specifies the region within G_p_globals->canvas.p_bitmap where pixels which have been altered and their destination rectangle on your canvas / surface.
-The dirty rect coordinates are inclusive.
+The dirty rectangle coordinates are inclusive.

 If Fezier was initialised with a devicePixelRatio > 0, then the destination coords on your canvas / surface must be calculated by